smehdia/Kaggle_MNIST_Keras/README.md

  5) Run evaluate_model_on_test_data.py in order to create submission.csv which you could use to upload it in Kaggle

+ *** TRAINING AND VALIDATION ACCURACIES ARE ABOVE 99%

 -------------------------------------------------------------------------------------------------------------------
 Model Graph: